ClickHouse/ClickHouse/docs/README.md

 ## What is the ClickHouse Documentation

-The documentation contains information about all the aspects of ClickHouse lifecycle: developing, testing, installing, operating and using.
+The documentation contains information about all the aspects of the ClickHouse lifecycle: developing, testing, installing, operating, and using.
 The base language of the documentation is English.
-English version is the most actual.
-All other languages are supported by contributors from different countries.
+The English version is the most actual.
+All other languages are supported as much as they can by contributors from different countries.

 At the moment, documentation exists in: